Grammars for Document Spanners: Preprocessing Stage of the Enumeration Algorithm

-Since we want the delay of our algorithm to be independent of $|\doc|$, we skip parts of the parse-tree in which no variable operation occurs.
-This idea somewhat resembles an idea that was implemented by Amarilli et al.~\cite{DBLP:conf/icdt/AmarilliBMN19} in their constant delay enumeration algorithm for regular spanners represented as vset-automata.
+To obtain a delay independent of $\doc$, we may skip parts of the parse-tree in which no variable operation occurs.
+This idea somewhat resembles the one used by Amarilli et al.~\cite{DBLP:conf/icdt/AmarilliBMN19} in their constant delay enumeration algorithm for regular spanners represented as vset-automata.
 There, they defined a function that `jumps' from one state to the other if the path from the former to the latter does not contain any variable operation.
 We extend this idea to extraction grammars by defining the notion of skippable productions.

-Intuitively, when we focus on a non-terminal in a parse-tree, the corresponding mapping is affected by either the left subtree of this non-terminal, or by its right subtree, or by the production applied on the non-terminal itself (or by any combination of the above).
-If the mapping is affected exclusively by the left (right, respectively) subtree then we can skip the production and move to check the left (right, respectively) subtree, and do so recursively until we reach a production for which this is no longer the case.
+Intuitively, for each non-terminal in a parse-tree the output mapping is affected either by its left subtree, or by its right subtree, or by the production applied on this non-terminal itself (or by any combination of the above).
+If the mapping is affected exclusively by the left (right, respectively) subtree then we can skip the production applied on this non-terminal and move to check the left (right, respectively) subtree; We can continue recursively until we reach a production for which this is no longer the case (that is, the mapping is affected by more than one of the above).